udiscopotato/Linux_Notes/README.md

     - Linux is case-sensitive i.e. command "ABC" , "AbC" , "abc" all are different commands

 ### 8. What's Linux kernel ?
     - Linux kernel is not an Operating System, It's a small software within Linux OS which takes command from user and pass it to system hardware or paripherals.
+It's the interface between hardware and software.

 ### 9. What's file system and give example of some linux filesystems ?
     - File system is a major component of any OS.
 The filesystem manages files and directory organization in the Open-source.
 Without a file system, file stored in the os will be a large bulk body without any indexing.